fmaymone/timeslot-api/doc/api/slots/create_groupslot.markdown

 ### Response Fields

 Name : id
-Description : ID of the new slot
+Description : ID of the slot

 Name : title
-Description : Title of the new slot
+Description : Title of the slot

 Name : startDate
-Description : Startdate of the new slot
+Description : Startdate of the slot

 Name : endDate
-Description : Enddate of the new slot
+Description : Enddate of the slot

+Name : createdAt
+Description : Creation of slot

+Name : updatedAt
+Description : Last update of slot

+Name : deletedAt
+Description : Delete date of slot or nil

+Name : location
+Description : Location data for the slot

-Name : creatorId
+Name : creator
-Description : ID of the User who created the slot
+Description : User who created the slot

+Name : settings
+Description : Only included if it&#39;s a slot of the current User (created-/friend-/re-/groupslot),

+contains User specific settings for this slot (alerts)

+Name : visibility
+Description : Visibiltiy of the slot

+Name : notes
+Description : Notes on the slot

-Name : alerts
+Name : likes
-Description : Alerts for the slot
+Description : Likes for the slot

-Name : note
+Name : commentsCounter
-Description : A Note on the slot
+Description : Number of comments on the slot

+Name : shareUrl
+Description : Share URL for this slot, nil if not yet shared

+Name : images
+Description : Images for the slot

+Name : voices
+Description : Voice recordings for the slot

+Name : videos
+Description : Videos recordings for the slot

 Name : groupId
 Description : ID of the group the slot belongs to

-Name : createdAt
-Description : Creation datetime of the slot

 ### Request